Life Insurance with a Heart Murmur.

 Now before we go…

 Any further, this is where we usually like to remind folks that we here at IBUSA we are not medical professionals, and we’re certainly not doctors.
-All we are is a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions find and qualify for the life insurance that they’re looking for.
+All we are is a bunch of life insurance agents who are good at helping folks with pre-existing medical conditions find and qualify for the life insurance that they’re looking for.

 Should you have any specific medical questions, please know we’re not the guys you would want to ask, we’re just the guys who know a lot about different life insurance companies and which one’s are better than others in certain circumstances.